 Local Housing Strategy Actions 2010 Description Status Recommendations for Local Housing Strategy 2020-2025 Developer Contributions for Community Infrastructure Proposal to implement a new Developer Contribution Plan (DCP) in accordance with State Planning Policy 3.6.
 The DCP would apply to all land within the City that would be subdivided or developed for residential purposes.
 The DCP would ensure that necessary community infrastructure is provided.
 The City currently contains, has substantially progressed, or is in the process of preparing four areas with infrastructure cost sharing arrangements: 1.
 Cell 9 Wattle Grove; 2.
-Forrestfield/High Wycombe Industrial Area Stage 1 DCP; 3.
-Maddington Kenwick Strategic Employment Areas (MKSEA), Wattle Grove; and 4.
-Forrestfield North (High Wycombe South).
-The City is also in the process of investigating a City-wide DCP for community infrastructure.
-A DCP local planning policy has been drafted and is currently Investigations have commenced and are ongoing.
+Forrestfield/High Investigations have commenced and are ongoing.